I'm a provider

 Brachytherapy, generally, is not indicated for patients with a large prostate or those with a urethral stricture, as the procedure results in short-term swelling of the prostate, which can lead to urinary obstruction.
 As with all forms of RT, there are concerns regarding the long-term risk of treatment-related secondary malignancies.
-There also are reports that suggest that the clinician’s level of experience with brachytherapy is correlated with disease recurrence rates.
+Reports also suggest that the clinician’s level of experience with brachytherapy is correlated with disease recurrence rates.

 Permanent brachytherapy may be used alone as monotherapy or may be combined with EBRT (together known as combined modality therapy [CMT]) as a way to boost the dose of RT delivered to the tumor.
-Again, CMT can be performed with permanent or temporary brachytherapy.
+CMT can be performed with permanent or temporary brachytherapy.
 The brachytherapy boost is typically done 2 to 6 weeks after completion of EBRT, although the sequence can vary.
 In some cases, patients also receive androgen deprivation therapy.

 POLICYBrachytherapy using permanent transperineal implantation of radioactive seeds may be considered medically necessary in treatment of localized prostate cancer when used as monotherapy or in conjunction with external beam radiotherapy (EBRT) (See Policy Guidelines).